 The pregnancy was very uneventful and I gave routine updates to my Intended Parents every two weeks.
 I loved to hear the excitement in their voice during our calls.
 At Christmas time, I went to have a special 4D ultrasound done, that way they could find out the sex of the baby as their Christmas present.
 We found out on December 23rd it was a GIRL!
 I mailed them the DVD and all of the pictures, I even included a stuffed animal that had a recording of their daughter’s heart beat.
 They loved it!
 Our friendship become stronger, they told me they appreciated everything I was doing for them.
 I let them know, that this is something I chose to do, and I was thrilled they were going to be parents.

 After every month that went by, we got more excited for the upcoming birth.
 The Intended Parents came to California about a month before my due date.
 We went out to dinner, to the movies, and did all sorts of activities.
 Then the BIG day came for my scheduled c-section.
 We were lucky enough to have a delivery nurse allow the Intended Mother to come in to the OR for the delivery.
 Right when her daughter was born, she was given straight to her Mother.
 It was amazing!
 Seeing my surrogate daughter being held by HER Mother for the first time was indescribable.
 There were no words for it!
+The best part is that isn’t even the end of my surrogacy story!
 The relationship I now have with them is still wonderful.
 We both consider each other, extended family always.
 I receive pictures every month, and I enjoy seeing my surrogate daughter grow up.
 I love that I was a part of the beginning of her existence……